 STEPS OUR NURSING HOME IS TAKING

-Prior to concerns about COVID-19, we had infection prevention and control procedures in place to maximize the health and safety of the vulnerable population we serve.
-We have enhanced our existing protocols to minimize the risk of exposure and to provide clinical and operational personnel the information and tools necessary to address the situation as it evolves.
+We continue to care for our residents with an infection prevention and control process to maximize the health and safety of the vulnerable population we serve.
+Our team continues to use our enhanced processes to minimize the risk of exposure and to provide clinical and operational personnel the information and tools necessary to address COVID – 19 situations.

 The following is a summary of measures undertaken to date consistent with regulatory guidance: